RUB-EP1/pawian-tools/docs/install.md

    ```

 That's all!
 Have a look at the {doc}`/usage` page to try out the package, and see
-{doc}`compwa-org:develop` for tips on how to work with this 'editable' developer setup!
+{doc}`compwa:develop` for tips on how to work with this 'editable' developer setup!

 :::{tip}